Alexandra Shevchenko: Early life

-Shevchenko was born and grew up in Khmelnytskyi (in Ukraine).
+Shevchenko was born on April 24, 1988, in Khmelnytskyi, Soviet Ukraine, where she grew up.

 FEMEN

 Anna Hutsol formed FEMEN in Kyiv on 10 April 2008, with her two friends from their hometown of Khmelnytskyi, Olexandra Shevchenko and Oksana Shachko.
-They initially protested about issues effecting women students, but rapidly moved on to demonstrating against the sexual exploitation of Ukrainian women.
+They initially protested about issues affecting female students, but rapidly moved on to demonstrating against the sexual exploitation of Ukrainian women.
 It was in late August 2009 that Oksana Shachko became the first member of the group to bare her breasts during a protest, but it was not until 2010 that this approach became the usual tactic in FEMEN demonstrations, justified on the grounds that without the media attention generated by topless protests their message would not be heard.